openzipkin/brave/brave/RATIONALE.md

 The other reason is that this is only used internally where we control the call sites.
 These call sites are already try/finally in nature, which addresses the concern we can control.

-## ExtraBaggageFields
-`FixedBaggageState` is copy-on-write context storage of `BaggageField` values.
-It is added only once to a request extraction or trace context regardless of the count of fields.

-Copy-on-write means a call to `BaggageField.updateValue` will replace its internal state with a copy of the prior (usually the parent).
-Until an update occurs (possibly never!), a constant `initialState` is shared by all trace contexts.
-In other words, if baggage is configured, but never used, the only overhead is one state wrapper (`FixedBaggageState`) per `TraceContext`.
-If only one context has a change in that local root, then only one copy of the state is made.

-Put short the copy-on-write aspect limits overhead under the assumption that changes to `BaggageField` values are infrequent.
-We believe this assumption holds due to practice.
-For example, common baggage are immutable after parsing a request, such as request ID, country code, device ID, etc.

-### Internal state is an `Object[]`
-`BaggageField` values are `String`, so to hold state means an association of some kind between `BaggageField` and a single `String` value.
-Updates to baggage are generally infrequent, sometimes never, and many times only when extracting headers from a request.
-As such, we choose pair-wise layout in an object array (`Object[]`).

-To remind, pair-wise means an association `{k1=v1, k2=v2}` is laid out in an array as `[k1, v1, k2, v2]`.
-The size of the association is `array.length/2`.
-Retrieving a value means finding the key's index and returning `array[i+1]`

-In our specific case, we add `null` values for all known fields.
-For example, if `BaggageConfiguration` is initialized with fields countryCode and deviceId, the initial state array is `[countryCode, null, deviceId, null]`

-Retaining fields even when `null` allows among many things, the following:
-* Queries for all potential field names (remote propagation)
-* Constant time index lookup of predefined fields.

-In practice, we use a constant `HashMap` to find the index of a predefined fields.
-This is how we achieve constant time index lookup, while also keeping iteration performance of an array!

-### `Map` views over `BaggageField` values
-As `Map` is a standard type, it is a safer type to expose to consumers of all baggage fields.
-We decided to use an unmodifiable `Map` instead of an internal type for use cases such as coalescing all baggage into a single header.
-This map must also hide local fields from propagation.

-#### Why not a standard `Map` type
-We considered copying the internal state array to an existing `Map` type, such as `LinkedHashMap`.
-However, doing so would add overhead regardless of it that `Map` was ever used, or if that map had a value for the field the consumer was interested in!
-Concretely, we'd pay to create the map, to copy the values in the array into it, and also pay implicit cost of iterator allocation for operations such as `entrySet()` even if the entry desired was not present.
-This holds present even extending `AbstractMap`, as most operations, even `get()` allocate iterators.

-#### `UnsafeArrayMap`
-We created `UnsafeArrayMap` as a view over our pair-wise internal state array.
-The implementation is very simple except that we have a redaction use case to address, which implies filtering keys.
-To address that, we keep a bitmap of all filtered keys and consider that when performing any scan operations.